-- (ix) for Staff, when his or her private or public interest takes precedence over or competes with his or her work-related duties and responsibilities as an employee or independent contractor of the Society; and - (x) for a director or officer of the Society, or for a Volunteer, when his or her private or public interest takes precedence over his or her Society-related duties and responsibilities.
+- (ix) for Staff, when their private or public interest takes precedence over or competes with their work-related duties and responsibilities as an employee of the Society; and - (x) for a director or officer of the Society, or for a Volunteer, when their private or public interest takes precedence over their Society-related duties and responsibilities.

-Conflicts of interest may be real, perceived or potential, and may evolve at any time before, during or after a position of employment in, or voluntary participation with, the Society, or at any time before, during or after the election of a director, or the appointment of an officer, committee or task force member of the Society.
+Conflicts of interest may be real, perceived or potential, and may evolve at any time before, during or after a position of employment in, or voluntary participation with, the Society, or at any time before, during or after the election of a director, or the appointment of an officer, committee, or task force member of the Society.